-As WURD Radio prepares to honor the legacy of Walter P. Lomax Jr., M.D. during our Founder’s Day celebration on Aug.
-26, learn more about the man whose life and service left an indelible imprint on the Philadelphia community.
+As WURD Radio prepares to honor the legacy of Walter P. Lomax Jr., M.D. during our Founder’s Day celebration, learn more about the man whose life and service left an indelible imprint on the Philadelphia community.

 Hear Sara Lomax-Reese interview her father, Walter P. Lomax Jr., M.D.